 Maturity/Gap Risk Limits.
 Enron Business Units’ activities are subject to the Maturity/Gap Risk limits at the Commodity Group level, as specified in Appendix I, Appendix II and Appendix III.

 Potential Exposure Limits.
 Enron Business Units’ activities are subject to potential exposure analysis using stress-testing and scenario analysis, as directed by the Enron Corp.
-Chief Risk Officer, and limits based on VAR, calculated daily or as appropriate to the business activity under consideration at the Portfolio level and at the Commodity Group level.
+Chief Risk Officer, and limits based on Value-at-Risk (VaR), calculated daily or as appropriate to the business activity under consideration at the Portfolio level and at the Commodity Group level.

 Regulated Exchange Limits.
 Enron Business Units’ may be subject to limits imposed by regulated exchanges on which they transact.
 Enron Companies shall comply with any such limits imposed on them, as such limits may be modified from time to time.